 Continue efforts to reduce emissions of greenhouse gases and short-lived climate pollutants, such as methane and black carbon;

-Strengthen the organization and execution of innovation projects from the initial state to financing viable projects - by drawing experience from the way such work is conducted in Iceland; (Iceland)

 Welcome the initiative by the Innovation Center Iceland to co-found and organize an annual Arctic Innovation Prize in cooperation with the Arctic Council;(Iceland)

 Discuss and carry out a feasibility study of a school or an annual seminar where the Indigenous peoples of the Arctic disseminate their knowledge of natural resource management.
-The curriculum would contain information and education tied to the indigenous ways of life, ethics and the understanding of nature - of how to utilize nature on one hand and protect it on the other; (Iceland)
+The curriculum would contain information and education tied to the indigenous ways of life, ethics and the understanding of nature (Iceland)

 Establish a technical committee to share the most recent innovations, information, technologies, and methods of adapting infrastructure to climate change, including but not limited to thawing permafrost; (Canada)

-Task the Arctic Council Conservation of Arctic Flora and Fauna (CAFF) working group with the responsibility to co-ordinate and publish the collection of current data on the migration, extinction, and adaptions of species of flora and fauna, on land and in the seas of the Arctic Region.
-In addition to emission reductions during the full life cycle of the Arctic built environment, these concrete measures will improve local air quality, living conditions and energy security in the Arctic; (Canada)
+Continue to support the work of the working group Conservation of Arctic Flora and Fauna (CAFF) to co-ordinate and publish the collection of current data on the migration, extinction, and adaptions of species of flora and fauna, on land and in the seas of the Arctic Region.

+Develop energy efficiency solutions in Arctic architecture and construction technology, including the use of renewable energy in new building projects and energy refurbishment of existing buildings in the Arctic Region. n addition to emission reductions during the full life cycle of the Arctic built environment, these concrete measures will improve local air quality, living conditions and energy security in the Arctic; (Canada)

 Facilitate the exchange of information on adaptation tools and strategies to climate change, as well as results of the Arctic Council’s Adaptation Actions for a Changing Arctic (AACA) project, throughout the Arctic Region at the national, regional, and local levels; (Canada)